greg-raven/Impeachment-Chronicles/_posts/2016-10-21-trump-will-tank-the-markets.md

 Oil prices rose during the first debate and gold fell.
 Gold tends to be a safe haven when investors are worried about possible economic and financial instability.
 And oil tends to go up when investors expect stronger economic growth and more demand for energy.

 Traders and money managers betting on a Clinton win could wind up in trouble if the outcome goes the other way.
-Michael Obuchowski of Merlin Asset Management has watched every move in the campaign closely— including all the WikiLeaks email dumps on Clinton — and made two calls based on it: that Clinton will win and that she won't go as far left as some investors initially feared.
+Michael Obuchowski of Merlin Asset Management has watched every move in the campaign closely--- including all the WikiLeaks email dumps on Clinton --- and made two calls based on it: that Clinton will win and that she won't go as far left as some investors initially feared.

 "I always assumed Trump would eventually collapse so that meant staying in equities and going away from certain high-dividend stocks assuming Clinton is going to win and try and tax those dividends at a higher rate," he said.
 "And I watched all the WikiLeaks and they are positive from an investment perspective especially for bank stocks because it looks like her moves left were more in response to Bernie Sanders rather than her actual beliefs."